 Learn to translate knowledge into powerful results as the leader of a public health organization.

 The Harvard doctor of public health (DrPH) will prepare you for high-level leadership to make a difference in the fields of public health and health care.
 This first-of-its-kind, multidisciplinary degree provides advanced education in public health along with mastery of skills in management, leadership, communications, and innovation thinking.
 This is accomplished within a highly collaborative, small-group learning environment.
-In just three years—two years at Harvard plus one year of field immersion—you will learn how to address complex problems of public health policy and use advanced analytical and managerial tools to lead organizational change.
+In just three years—two years at Harvard plus one year in a field-based doctoral project—you will learn how to address complex problems of public health policy and use advanced analytical and managerial tools to lead organizational and societal change.
 You will learn the scholarship of translation, assembling scientific evidence and using it to achieve real results in the field.
 And you will gain hands-on experience working to achieve a specific public health objective under the guidance of Harvard’s world-renowned faculty.

 As a Harvard DrPH graduate, you will be ready to lead.
 You will be equipped with experience gained through real-world case work and field work conducted at a variety of organizations.
 You will have the skills to start new organizations or work from within to change existing ones.
 You will know how to translate public health research into effective policies, programs, and initiatives that dramatically improve individual and population health.
 You will be comfortable in a leadership role and confident in your public health expertise.
 And whether you choose to pursue a career in a nongovernmental organization, health ministry, government agency, health care provider, start-up, or more established private sector business, you will be prepared to make a difference.

 The Curriculum: Comprehensive, Interdisciplinary, Leadership-Focused